BelalWahba/Portfolio-projects/Sales Project/README.md

 # Sales Analysis
-In this project we loaded Data from multiple CSVs then we cleaned and transformed the Data .
-We Parsed down the address column added a month and revenue columns.
+In this project I loaded Data from multiple CSVs, Cleaned and transformed the Data to ensure data integrity.
+I Parsed down the address column into different columns to make queries related to the address a bit easier to handle.
+Added a month and revenue columns based on already existing columns.